The Unofficial Bio

 The Official Bio

-Keri Arthur, author of the New York Times bestselling Riley Jenson Guardian series, has now written more than twenty-eight novels.
+Keri Arthur, author of the New York Times bestselling Riley Jenson Guardian series, has now written more than thirty-three novels.
 She’s received several nominations in the Best Contemporary Paranormal category of the Romantic Times Reviewers Choice Awards and has won RT’s Career Achievement Award for urban fantasy.
 She lives with her daughter in Melbourne, Australia.

 Past day jobs